-- Equity in Patient Care: Learners will gain skills necessary to improve care for marginalized patient populations in order to achieve health equity
+- Equity in Patient Care: gain knowledge and skills necessary to improve care for marginalized patient populations in order to advance health equity

-- Interpersonal Relationships and Community Building: Learners will intentionally reduce bias in their interpersonal interactions and build community with colleagues, patients, and families from diverse backgrounds
+- Interpersonal Relationships and Community Building: understand the complexity and power dynamics in their interpersonal relationships and build community with colleagues, patients, and families from diverse backgrounds

-- Health Systems and Structures: Learners will examine the role of DEI within the broader health care system and develop strategies to reduce systemic bias through institutional change.
+- Health Systems and Structures: examine inequity and oppression in the broader healthcare system and apply strategies to reduce systemic oppression through advocacy and policy change

 HEAR Justice Course Highlights